dougalstanton/rpg/_reports/trophy-dark-buried-alive.md

 layout: report

 title: "Buried Alive"
-summary: |
+description: |
   This was my first submission for #SHOCtober, Solo Horror October on Reddit and my first attempt playing Trophy solo too.
 I ended up using a slightly odd dialogue routine, literally playing out both role of GM and player as well as the player-character.
 It sort of works?

   I ran this from the Trophy preview materials released for the crowdfunding drive.
 The incursion and rules were both updated slightly for the final print release, so if you look at the adventure in the final Trophy Dark book it might differ.
 date: 2020-10-13

 system: trophydark